UICrail/CDM-TAF/Graphol/readme.md

 The recommended (and, so far, only) GRAPHOL editor, EDDY, is a multiplatform desktop application actively maintained by OBDA Systems.
 This open source application is available on (the EDDY repository)[https://github.com/obdasystems/eddy] under a GPL 3.0 license.

 GRAPHOL models can also be viewed in web browsers using (GRAPHOLSCAPE)[https://github.com/obdasystems/grapholscape].

+# Contents

+The whole TAF TSI revisited ontology is contained in a single GRAPHOL file.